gcraig/MML/README.md

 # MML

-Minimal Modeling Language is what Markdown is plain text is to PDF output generation - a loose anaology, but apt.
+Minimal Modeling Language is what Markdown is to plain text PDF generation.
 With plain text written in MML, a developer can specify and *generate* source code output in multiple frameworks and platforms.
 The initial release is geared towards OOP standard tooling, but there is no reason functional programming and other paradignms cannot be incorporated.

 ## Contributing